jdbi/jdbi/examples/native-demo/README.md

 It must be compiled with a GraalVM distribution (Tested with `Java HotSpot(TM) 64-Bit Server VM Oracle GraalVM 21.0.7+8.1 (build 21.0.7+8-LTS-jvmci-23.1-b60, mixed mode, sharing)` on MacOS 14.7 / arm64).

-Run `./mvnw clean verify`.
+Run `mvn clean verify`.
 This creates the following binaries in the `target` folder:

 - `jdbi3-graalvm-demo-1.0-SNAPSHOT-repacked.jar` - The application, repacked as a single jar
 - `jdbi3-graalvm-jit-executable`                 - An executable shell script that will run the app with the regular `java` byte code